MicrosoftDocs/Devices-docs/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 **Applies to**

-- Surface Studio and later
+- Surface Studio (all generations)
 - Surface Pro 4 and later
-- Surface Book and later
+- Surface Book (all generations)
-- Surface Laptop and later
+- Surface Laptop (all generations)
 - Surface Laptop Go
-- Surface Go
+- Surface Go (all generations)
 - Surface 3
 - Windows 10